Candied Lemons are easily made at home on the stove and make beautiful toppings to cakes, pies, and more. You can also eat them plain!

 - Keep an eye on it to make sure it doesn't burn, turn to a lower heat if necessary.

-- Remove lemons gently from the pan with tongs, keep liquid in pan, place lemon slices on parchment paper and allow them to set for at least 4 hours.
+- Remove lemons gently from the pan with tongs, keep liquid in pan, place lemon slices on wax or parchment paper and allow them to sit for at least 4 hours.

-- Now, you can make a lemon simple syrup, simply add 1/2 cup of water to the existing liquid, stir and let cool.
+- Lemon Simple Syrup Option: After making the candied lemons, you can make a lemon simple syrup.
+Simply add 1/2 cup of water to the existing liquid, stir and let cool.
 Transfer to a air tight container and store in the fridge for future use.